 ⦁ Networks of knowledge, with international and domestic universities and research institutions

 ⦁ Networks of practice, with governments and private actors

 ⦁ Networks of people, with citizens and prospective learners

 Networks of Knowledge

-IIHS has established long-term collaborations for teaching and research through partnerships with leading global universities, including Oxford University, Cambridge University, Harvard University, Yale University, University of California (Berkeley), Columbia University, MIT., University College London (UCL), University of Cape Town (UCT), as well as global multilateral institutions such as the World Bank and several UN agencies.
+IIHS has established long-term collaborations for teaching and research through partnerships with leading global universities, including Oxford University, Cambridge University, Harvard University, Yale University, University of California (Berkeley), Columbia University, Massachusetts Institute of Technology (MIT)., University College London (UCL), University of Cape Town (UCT), as well as global multilateral institutions such as the World Bank and several UN agencies.
 The programme also has partnerships with several leading Indian academic institutions including the Tata Institute of Social Sciences (TISS), CEPT University, Centre for Policy Research and public research institutes like the Indian Institute of Tropical Meteorology (IITM), and the Tamil Nadu Agricultural University (TNAU).